 Our curriculum offers excellent preparation in the foundation of international psychological study.
 Students are encouraged to choose their own specialization to support their personal interests and career focus.
-Two concentrations are available within the field of International Psychology: Organizations and Systems, or Trauma Services.
+Two concentrations are available within the International Psychology program: Organizations and Systems, or Trauma Services.

 Each student works closely with a designated faculty mentor who offers guidance on potential career paths and international networking opportunities.
 Through faculty mentorship, opportunities for students to engage in scholarly activities are promoted, such as conference presentations and publications.

-The Ph.D. in International Program also offers the distinct feature of two additional real-world training opportunities, in addition to their required field experience.
-Students can voluntarily decide to engage in either an Internship Option Abroad or Apprenticeship at TCSPP.
+The Ph.D. in International Psychology Program also offers the distinct feature of two additional real-world training opportunities, in addition to their required field experience.
+Students can voluntarily decide to engage in either an Internship Option Abroad or Apprenticeship at The Chicago School.

 Internship Option Abroad*